 The legend of the fountain of youth has been around for centuries and has been sought by many.
 It was said that anyone who drank from the Fountain of Youth would become young again and stay that way forever.

-Ponce de Leon was in search of the mythical Fountain of Youth when he was exploring Florida and he believed he found it in modern-day St. Augustine Florida.
+Ponce de Leon was searching for the mythical Fountain of Youth when he was exploring Florida, and he believed he found it in modern-day St. Augustine, Florida.

 Today there is a tourist attraction built around the supposed Fountain of Youth.
 You can drink from the natural springs and learn about the quest for the springs.

-The Fountain of Youth Attraction is an outdoor living history museum similar to Sturbridge Village, Plymouth Plantation, and many other across the country.
+The Fountain of Youth Attraction is an outdoor living history museum similar to Sturbridge Village, Plymouth Plantation, and many others across the country.

 - Drink from the natural springs that have supposedly magical powers

 - Go back in time and learn about Spanish colonial living